franleplant/reform/README.md

 So, basically, all `validationRules` have a `validator` function associated with them that basically return `true` if the Control does not fulfill that validation.

-Native validators are exactly the same as custom validators, they use the same API and return types, the only difference is that Reform already includes them wether custom validators are writen by the user.
+Native validators are exactly the same as custom validators, they use the same API and return types, the only difference is that Reform already includes them whether custom validators are written by the user.

-Native validators are writen to try to comply with w3c spec.
+Native validators are written to try to comply with w3c spec.

 Native validators often do different validations depending on the type of the Input or Control.
 For example the `min` native validator operates differently on an `input` `type="number"` and a `type="date"`.